alexhallam/tv/README.md

                             (3)gruvbox
                             (4)dracula
                             (5)solarized light [default: 0]

     -s, --delimiter <delimiter>                      The delimiter separating the columns.
     -F, --footer <footer>                            Add a footer to your tv.
 Example 'footer info' [default: NA] -l, --lower-column-width <lower-column-width>
             The lower (minimum) width of columns.
 Must be 2 or larger. [default: 2]

+        --max-decimal-width <max-decimal-width>
+            Maximum decimal width before converting to scientific notation (when preserve-scientific is false) [default: 8]

     -n, --number-of-rows-to-output <row-display>     Show how many rows to display. [default: 25] -g, --sigfig <sigfig>                            Significant Digits.
 Default 3.
 Max is 7 [default: 3]